Joachim Fest: Reception

 Fest's biography of Hitler has been praised for its literary qualities and described as a milestone in the history of the Federal Republic of Germany.
-Others have criticised it as weakly researched and too dependent on dubious testimony by Albert Speer.
+Others have criticized it as weakly researched and too dependent on dubious testimony by Albert Speer.
 Fest has been accused of helping Speer create legends about his role during the war.
 Winfried Heinemann, a retired army German officer and military historian, has described Fest's works as an example of a class of publications that influenced German public opinion that should in retrospect be considered very problematic (in a text about German anti-Nazi resistance).

 Personal life

-Joachim Fest was married and had two sons and a daughter; all his children followed him into publishing or the media.
+Joachim Fest was lastly married to Ingrid Ascher and had two sons from a previous marriage and a daughter; all his children followed him into publishing or the media.
 He died at his home in Kronberg im Taunus near Frankfurt am Main in 2006, the same year that his autobiography Not Me: Memoirs of a German Childhood was published.
 Fest took the main title from an incident in his childhood when, at the age of ten, he and his brother were summoned to their father's study after he had been dismissed from his post as headmaster at a school.
-Fest's father asked his sons to write down and remember a maxim from the Gospel of Matthew: Etiam si omnes – ego non (Even if all others [do] – not I).
+Fest's father asked his sons to write down and remember a maxim from the Gospel of Matthew: Etiam si omnes – ego non (Even if all others [do] – not me).